FYS3220 – Linear Circuit Theory

-The course deals with analysis and construction of analog electronics.
+The course deals with the analysis and construction of analog electronics.
 Transfer functions, Fourier, Laplace, Bode-plot, and Nyquist diagrams are essential topics.
-Analytical methods and simulators are used to gain understanding of how signals are handled by the electronics in both time and frequency domain.
+Analytical methods and simulators are used to gain an understanding of how signals are handled by electronics in both the time and frequency domain.

-You master time and frequency analysis of analog electronic circuits and signals both analytical and with simulations.
+you will master time and frequency analysis of analog electronic circuits and signals - both analytical and with simulations.

-you have knowledge about positive and negative feedback and understand how the poles and the 0-point affects the behavior and stability of electronic circuits.
+you have knowledge about positive and negative feedback, and understand how the poles and the 0-point affect the behavior and stability of electronic circuits.

-you have knowledge about the relationship between the analogue and digital world.
-You can find computer algorithms for analog circuits and you know the relationships between the Laplace and Z-transforms and Fourier and DFT/DTFT transformations.
+you have knowledge about the relationship between the analog and digital world.
+You can find computer algorithms for analog circuits and you know the relationships between the Laplace and Z-transforms, and Fourier and DFT/DTFT transformations.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.